Irish Mercantile Marine during World War II: The Iberian trade

 In November 1939, Roosevelt signed the Fourth Neutrality Act forbidding American ships from entering the "war zone", which was defined as a line drawn from Spain to Iceland.
 Cargoes intended for Ireland were shipped to Portugal.
 It was up to the Irish to fetch them from there.
 This route, known as the Iberian Trade or the Lisbon run.
 Setting sail from Ireland, the ships would carry agricultural products to the United Kingdom.
 There they would discharge their cargo, load up on fuel, pick up a British export (often coal), and carry it to Portugal.
 In Portugal, usually Lisbon, Irish ships loaded the waiting American cargo, such as fertilizer or agricultural machinery.

 Sometimes the cargo was not there: it may have been delayed, or lost at sea due to the war.
 In this case, the Irish captains would load a "cargo of opportunity" and bring it back to Ireland.
 This might be wheat or oranges; on occasions, they even purchased their own cargo of coal.
 MV Kerlogue was fortunate to have a cargo of coal when two unidentified aircraft attacked her with cannon fire.
 The shells lodged in the coal, rather than piercing her hull.
-Britain denied involvement, but when the coal was discharged shell fragments of British manufacture were found.
-The attackers were de Havilland Mosquitos of the Polish squadron of the RAF.

-The Cymric was not so fortunate, she vanished in the same waters without a trace.
+Kerlogue eventually managed to limp back to Cobh, and when the coal she was transporting was discharged, shell fragments of British origin were found within.
+The unknown aircraft were later discovered to be de Havilland Mosquitos of the No. 307 Polish Night Fighter Squadron.
+When the British government was informed of the matter, they authorised ex gratia payments to the injured crew.
+The Cymric was not so fortunate, vanishing in the same waters without a trace.